cterwilliger/vista/README.md

 ![](img/tpms.jpg)

 ### J1939 flow
 This flow is only pulling data for the fuel and DEF levels.
 This also requires additional hardware and software to feed the flow.
 Keep in mind that the J1939 bus is only active while the ignition key is ON.
+VDS may be available on newer RV models.
+It is not on my 2019.
 ![](img/j1939.jpg)

 ### Map & Compass flow